Magic Leap’s consumer retreat is good news for the AR/XR industry

 And don’t shed a tear for Magic Leap.
 It has had billions of dollars at its disposal to tackle virtually every conceivable aspect of how augmented reality will impact daily life — a subject Apple, Facebook, and other well-funded tech companies continue to pursue in earnest, guaranteeing that AR will indeed become a big deal soon enough.
 Even after the layoffs, the company still has plenty of money, a thousand people, and major corporate backers (such as Google and AT&T) to help it focus on enterprise AR, which is more than most of its glasses-making rivals can say.

-My gut feeling is that everything’s going to work out just fine.
-Magic Leap’s Magicverse probably won’t be at the center of everything, but once the dust settles, expect a big bang-class multiverse of competing and perhaps more viable visions, backed by more practical and affordable AR hardware.
+Magic Leap’s troubles aside, my gut feeling is that everything’s going to work out just fine for the XR industry as a whole.
+It’s clear at this point that the Magicverse won’t be at the center of everything.
+But once the dust settles, expect a big bang-class multiverse of competing and perhaps more viable visions, backed by more practical and affordable AR hardware.